You are here: Urology Textbook > Prostate > Prostate cancer > Etiology

 Genes are not everything: "Genes load the gun, but lifestyle pulls the trigger", aphorism by Elliott Joslin.
 Review literature: (DeMarzo et al, 2003).

-The different incidences of prostate cancer within human races suggest a genetic predisposition to prostate carcinoma.
+The different incidences of prostate cancer depending on ethnic background suggest a genetic predisposition to prostate carcinoma.
 The risk for prostate cancer in the United States are highest for black men, followed by white men and are lowest for asian men.
 The prostate cancer risk for asian men living in the US amounts to 50–100% of the incidence compared to white men, which is much higher compared to incidence figures from Asia.
 The responsible environmental factors have not yet been clearly identified, differences in nutrition is probably most crucial.

 Familial prostate cancer: